Finance Barometer 2021 Credit Report Loan Statistics

 2020 – 2021 Congruity in Credit Sentiment

-Measuring the standard deviation (SD) for national votes helps us to determine whether there is a consensus or contrasting opinions in credit sentiment.
-Higher SD values indicate a higher level of sentiment disagreement among the participants in each country.
+Measuring the standard deviation (SD) for national votes helps us to determine whether there are a consensus or contrasting opinions in credit sentiment.
+Higher SD values indicate a higher level of disagreement among the participants in each country.

 The highest standard deviation was recorded in Kazakhstan, Spain, Mexico, and Georgia, indicating strongly divisive sentiments in those countries.

-The most homogenous countries were Russia, Finland, Ukraine, and the US.
-Only Ukraine held a lower then average sentiment score among those countries, while the others maintained a relatively high sentiment score.
+Russia, Finland, Ukraine, and the US were the most homogenous countries.
+Only Ukraine held a lower-than-average sentiment score among those countries, while the others maintained a relatively high sentiment score.

-When we compare the SD scores in 2021 compared to 2020, we observe that Finland, Hungary, and Russia became considerably more homogenous (stronger consensus), while Spain, Kazakhstan, Georgia, Ukraine, and the Netherlands became considerably less homogenous (weakened consensus).
+Comparing the SD scores in 2021 compared to 2020, we observe that Finland, Hungary, and Russia became considerably more homogenous (more substantial consensus), while Spain, Kazakhstan, Georgia, Ukraine, and the Netherlands became considerably less homogenous (weakened consensus).

 2020 – 2021 Change in Credit Sentiment & Congruity

-This chart allows us to compare both the percentile changes in (weighted) average vote and standard deviation.
+This chart allows us to compare the percentile changes in (weighted) average vote and standard deviation.

 The comparison shows how a significant shift in the average public opinion occurred and whether this shift is unanimously experienced or divisive within the general public.

-Having this interpretation in mind, we can infer that the significant decrease in the average sentiment scores of Sweden, Mexico, Hungary, France, Romania and Brazil happened among the whole spectrum of the voter demographics.
+Considering this interpretation, we can infer that the significant decrease in the average sentiment scores of Sweden, Mexico, Hungary, France, Romania, and Brazil happened among the whole spectrum of voter demographics.

-The map below gives a breakdown of the votes for each response per country for 2021 and 2020, respectively, helping us understand more the contrasting votes and how they influenced the average scores.
+The map below shows the votes for each response per country for 2021 and 2020, respectively, helping us understand more about the contrasting ballots and how they influenced the average scores.

 2020 – 2021 Credit Sentiment Vote Distribution